rosalindfranklininstitute/DisTRaC/README.md

 DisTRaC is a deployment tool that allows Ceph to run on a High-Performance Computing cluster using RAM when a Network File System is present.
 It's designed to be used with a job scheduler such as Univa Grid Engine (UGE) to create a transient object store as and when required which lasts as long as the user intends.

+## Quickstart guide

+If you would like to quickly run/test DisTRaC, please look at [quickstart guide](quickstart.md)If you would like to run/test DisTRaC quickly, please look at [quickstart guide](quickstart.md)

 ## System Requirements:
 - Ceph version 12+ (Tested on Luminous and Nautilus, Octopus)
 - OpenMPI